drbborthakur-commits/drbplus-website/README.md

 reason not to.

 `drbplus.in` is still held by the previous developer (Ashim Sen Gupta / Alchemist Solutions) on GoDaddy.
-Nothing on this guide depends on it.
+Nothing here depends on it.

+---

+## Open items, in order

+1. Paste the payment details into `drbplus-com` → `index.html` (section 3 below)
+2. Upload terms.html, privacy.html, refunds.html and add the footer links (section 4)
+3. Replace `payment-qr.jpg` with a QR for the new HDFC UPI ID
+4. Check UPI is enabled in the Razorpay dashboard
+5. Pay ₹1 through the Razorpay link and confirm it settles

 ---